About The Toolkit

-Through our multi-pronged approach, we are telling a new story about LGBT lives in the South.
+Through our multi-pronged approach, we are telling a new story about LGBTQ lives in the South.
 WATCH:

 A New Approach:

-Across the South, LGBT people lack basic legal protections, face robust opposition to our rights and have limited resources for advocacy.
-LGBT people in our region are also at an elevated risk of poverty.
-Beyond this, the South receives less than five percent of the total annual funding that goes to LGBT organizations nationally.
-Factors like this contribute to the commonly held belief that the South is “unwinnable” when it comes to LGBT rights.
+Across the South, LGBTQ people lack basic legal protections, face robust opposition to our rights and have limited resources for advocacy.
+LGBTQ people in our region are also at an elevated risk of poverty.
+Beyond this, the South receives less than five percent of the total annual funding that goes to LGBTQ organizations nationally.
+Factors like this contribute to the commonly held belief that the South is “unwinnable” when it comes to LGBTQ rights.

 But we hold a different view and feel deeply hopeful about what’s possible in the South.